infu/nftanvil/apps/docs/docs/sdk/react.md

 ### Inventory component

-This component can be used inside marketplace context or standalone.
+This component can be used inside a marketplace context or standalone.

 ```jsx
 <InventoryLarge